Thin Crust Pizza Dough2015-05-06

 As pizza traveled west, the crust became thicker and the pizza bigger and heavier culminating in high calorie, deep-dish Chicago-style pizza.

-I like thin and medium crust.
-Americans obtain too many calories from breads including pizza crust.
+I prefer thin and medium crust pizzas.
+The Americans dietoprovides too many calories from breads including pizza crust.
 Homemade pizza dough and crust has a flavor and texture unlike pizzeria and frozen pizzas.
 It is focaccia with toppings which is the predecessor to Naples pizza.
 Yummy!

 If you like thin crust pizza, this recipe for thin crust pizza dough produces a dough you can easily stretch by hand to about 1/8th inch (3 mm) without tearing.
 If desired, you can use a rolling pin for uniform thickness.
 The crust will rise during baking to about 1/4 inch (6 mm).

 The secret to this recipe is using high protein unbleached bread flour to make a very stiff dough you can easily stretch by hand without flouring or oiling your hands.
 This is the opposite to the soft dough in my Basic Stand Mixer Dough recipe used for focaccia and medium crust pizza.
 Since flour protein content varies by region, some high protein all-purpose flours may also work in this recipe or you can use half all-purpose flour and half bread flour.